 Craythorne's Hotel (Craythorne's Public House) is a unique suburban establishment situated in the heart of semi-rural Halswell, just ten minutes from Christchurch city centre.
 It is located on the main road to Akaroa

-All our staff provide friendly and efficient service, where your every need is attended to ensure your stay is memorable.
+All our staff provides friendly and efficient service, where your every need is attended to ensure your stay is memorable.

 1863 - On this site, a sod hut with thatched roof and dirt floor was opened as an ale house run by Mary and William Craythorne.
 In an annex, behind this building, William brewed a draught ale from a recipe he brought with him from England.
 Mary opened the business, known by locals as Mother Craythorne's pub.